WISDEM/WEIS/docs/optimization.rst

 the :math:`m`-th case being run :math:`N_{\mathrm{seed}}^{(m)}` times.

-The progression of any optimization method will require some algorithm-dependent number :math:`P` of evaluations to iterate in the design space, which can also be
+The progression of any optimization method will require some algorithm-dependent number :math:`P` of evaluations to sample the design space within a single iteration; this can also be
 parallelized:

 - :math:`P=1` for gradient-free methods